vanpertsch/vanpertsch/README.md

  🤔 I am passionate about learning new techniques, optimizing and developing applications, and automating workflows.

- 🏐 As a dedicated and reliable team player, I look forward to contributing my skills in motivated, agile teams.
+ 🏐 As a dedicated and reliable team player, I look forward to contribute my skills in motivated, agile teams.

  🌱 I’m currently learning more about Typescript & Testing